renebod/ansible-docker-swarm/README.md

-# rancher
+# ubuntu-ansible
-Rancher scripts for easy setup
+Ansible playbook with examples for Ubuntu base configuration